 When the media reminisces about the Marcus Welby kind of patient care, the focus is usually on the one-on-one relationship between the doctor and the patient, the intrusion of insurances into the doctor patient relationship, or the failure of managed care organizations.
-David Dranove in The Economic Evolution of American Health Care: From Marcus Welby to Managed Care and more recently, Dr. Lowell Fisher in Marcus Welby is Dead: Who’s You’re Advocate?
+David Dranove in From Marcus Welby to Managed Care, and more recently, Dr. Lowell Fisher in Marcus Welby is Dead.

 One of the missing parts of the picture which never quite makes it into priint is loss of physician collegiality.

 When physicians agreed to turn over the decisionmaking about their patients to Medicare, insurance companies, and medical corporations run by non-physicians, it became dangerous for physicians to support one another within an organization, and it became dangerous to be independent.
 The physician was a “company” person and was supposed to support the corporate policy on saving money or denying care.

 Managed care has never delivered on it’s promise to reduce health care costs except initially because the persons making the decisions about patient care aren’t physicians, but managers interested in making the company look profitable.

 Corporate medicine operates the same way.
 Physicians who work for large medical organizations are supposed to tow the company line.
 In reality, towing that line more often than not means denying patient care the physician may well know is self-defeating, and sometimes downright deadly.